-The second dimension is because how that person lives his/her life with integrity and responsibility reflects around his personality and work.
+The second dimension is that how people live their lives with integrity and responsibility reflects their personality and work.

-The third dimension is how that person spent his life before and what are the things he did that are considered evil or good.
+The third dimension is how that person spent his life before and what things he did that are considered evil or good.

-I’m pretty sure that my dimensions aren’t that stringent compared to others, but for me each single criteria builds up on each other.
+I’m pretty sure that my dimensions aren’t that stringent compared to others, but for me, each single criteria builds upon the other.

-JBP say’s a lot of things, but as far as what I’ve consumed of his content, what he is saying isn’t original.
+JBP says many things, but as far as what I’ve consumed of his content, what he is saying isn’t original.

-If there’s one thing that he is not ashamed of is that JBP can back up his claims with scientific data.
+If there’s one thing that he is not ashamed of, JBP can back up his claims with scientific data.

-- On discussing on the myth of gender pay gap, he provided scientific data.
+- On discussing the myth of the gender pay gap, he provided scientific data.

-- On discussing the differences of men and women, he provided scientific data.
+- On examining the differences between men and women, he offered scientific data.

 - On discussing his stance on gay marriage, he provided scientific data.

-- On discussing about political correctness, he provided scientific data.
+- On discussing political correctness, he provided scientific data.

-Any academic and intellectual worth his salt would try to dig deeper to the evidence instead of attacking a person and committing an Ad Hominem.
+Any academic and intellectual worth his salt would try to dig deeper into the evidence instead of attacking a person and committing an Ad Hominem.

-One can just browse the recommended reading list section in his website and any naysayers would have to contend in debunking everything that he recommended because he read all of those books, digested them and regurgitated them in front of everyone.
+One can browse the recommended reading list section on his website.
+Any naysayers would have to contend in debunking everything he recommended because he read all of those books, digested them, and regurgitated them in front of everyone.

-JBP also spent most of his time being a psychology professor, discussing intellectual greats such as Jung, Neumann, Rogers, Piaget, Nietszche, Freud, Dostoevsky, Solzhenitysn and more.
-But most of all he spent his time being a clinician, if there’s one thing that you could be sure about is that HE KNOWS WHAT HE’S TALKING ABOUT when it comes to human behavior, personality and psychology.
+JBP also spent most of his time being a psychology professor, discussing intellectual greats such as Jung, Neumann, Rogers, Piaget, Nietzsche, Freud, Dostoevsky, Solzhenitsyn, and more.
+But most of all, he spent his time being a clinician; if there’s one thing that you could be sure about is that HE KNOWS WHAT HE’S TALKING ABOUT when it comes to human behavior, personality, and psychology.

-But are those enough reason to say that JBP’s a good person and is worthy to be listened to?
+But are those enough reasons to say that JBP’s a good person and is worthy of being listened to?

 Honestly, I can’t answer that question for you, but perhaps you can have an idea of the people who hates JBP while not considering everything above.

-It is easy to dismiss anyone you don’t agree with, what is hard is proving to yourself OBJECTIVELY WHY you should.
+It is easy to dismiss anyone you disagree with; what is hard is proving yourself OBJECTIVELY WHY you should.

-There are some things I don’t agree with JBP, but that doesn’t mean he is not worth listening to or reading about.
+There are some things I can’t entirely agree with JBP, but that doesn’t mean he is not worth listening to or read.
 And If there’s one thing I learned about life, it is to be mature enough to realize that you can sometimes learn a lot from people you disagree with.

-But what I find really sad is the way Peterson is painted just because people don’t agree with his opinions as if the only ones who can have an opinion are the ones who disagree with him.
-And that is his foremost issue to ever tackle, again, Freedom of Speech.
+But what I find sad is how Peterson is painted just because people don’t agree with his opinions, as if the only ones who can have an idea are the ones who disagree with him.
+And that is his foremost issue ever to tackle, again, Freedom of Speech.